OWASP/www-project-developer-guide/CONTRIBUTING.md

 Feel free to discuss topics in the [project wiki][wiki] and create new discussions.

+### Philosophy
+The Developer Guide does not seek to duplicate the information contained in the many OWASP documentation projects;
+these projects address their subject fully and completely.
+Instead the Developer Guide is a starting point on a wide range of subjects which a developer would need to know at least the basics.
+The Developer Guide should supply this basic knowledge only, and then refer the developer to further reading for more in-depth treatment of the subject.
+As a rule of thumb, if a section is more than two pages then it is probably too long;
+split the section up or refer to another more detailed project.

 ### Etiquette
 There is a [project board][dashboard] which helps to coordinate contributions and keeps track of progress towards each milestone.